rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 ```

-* You should write a simple script to run the aboved example many times.
+* You should write a simple script to run the above example many times.
 ```bash
     $./script_of_experiments.sh
 ```

-* After running the examples repeatedly, open a terminal in the current working directory and call mlflow user interface using the below command:
+* After running the examples repeatedly, open a terminal in the current working directory and call Mlflow user interface using the below command:
 ```bash
     $mlflow ui
 ```